 Importance of Possession and Knowledge

 Drug-related cases hinge on two main factors: possession and knowledge.
-If an individual is not in possession of a drug or unlawful substance, they typically cannot be charged under the drug statute in Florida, which would be chapter 893.
-Almost every provision in that statute requires either actual, constructive or joint possession.
+If an individual is not in possession or constructive possession of a drug or unlawful substance, they typically cannot be charged under the drug statute in Florida, which would be chapter 893.
+Almost every provision in that chapter requires either actual, constructive or joint possession.
 That means that more than one person can be in possession of one item.

 For example, if two individuals are in a vehicle, the driver gets pulled and it is discovered that the driver is in possession of an unlawful substance like a baggie containing a misdemeanor amount of marijuana or cannabis, and it is found in the pocket belonging to the individual driving the car, it could be argued that the passenger did not have dominion and control over somebody else’s pocket, so they would not be in possession of the marijuana in this particular case.